CATALOG: Advanced Culinary Arts Career Studies Certificate

 - Students are required to earn a minimum GPA of 2.0 in the curriculum to be awarded the Career Studies Certificate in Advanced Culinary Arts.

-- The lab (kitchen) portions of the program will be taught at off campus sites.
-Sites currently used are the Kilmarnock Center and various other off campus sites.
+- Portions of the program require off campus meetings.
 Any changes in location will be announced by the program head.

 - Attendance is critical.
 Absences will be excused only in extraordinary circumstances.
 Students who arrive late twice may be dismissed from the program.
 Students who are absent once may be dismissed from the program.
 Any circumstances affecting attendance must be discussed with the program head.